 Reps.
-Mark Batinick (R-Plainfield) and Grant Wehrli (R-Naperville) were not happy with the figures presented to them at Tuesday’s House Personnel & Pensions Committee hearing regarding amortization and pension buyout plans.
+Mark Batinick (R-Plainfield) and Grant Wehrli (R-Naperville) were not happy with the figures presented to them at a recent House Personnel & Pensions Committee hearing regarding amortization and pension buyout plans.

 After showing committee members a Commission on Government Forecasting and Accountability slide show, Center for Tax and Budget Accountability Executive Director Ralph Martire shared Illinois' pension forecast, noting the issue before the committee was not ideological but mathematics, forced by debt service rather than a benefit-driven problem.